BitPonyLLC/shortyk8s/README.md

 _**<groan!>**_

 Shortyk8s provides simplified kubectl command lines through abbreviations and expansions of containers, pods, nodes, namespaces, and contexts.
+Most commands shortyk8s builds up are reported to help you understand exactly what is being invoked.

 * [Installing and Updating](#installing-and-updating)
 * [Working with Contexts and Namespaces](#working-with-contexts-and-namespaces)